Kalin-Konstantinov/games-play/client/README.md

 ## Overview

+To start application run command `npm start`.

 This application provides functionality to add, create, edit, delete and comment games.
-To start application run command `npm start`

 ### Used techoologies